madokahazemi/diabetes-readmission-prediction/README.md

   - ***Note***: There is always a trade-off between precision and recall.
 Choosing the right balance depends on the specific healthcare context, available resources, and the relative costs of false positives versus false negatives.
-    - In a well-resourced healthcare setting, hospitals have ample capacity and resources to handle patient care.
-The cost of a false positive (incorrectly predicting a readmission) is relatively low compared to the cost of a missed readmission.
-In this scenario, the hospital can afford to intervene with more patients, even if some of those interventions are unnecessary.
-Having a good recall (sensitivity) is ideal here, as it ensures that most patients at risk of readmission are identified and receive additional care or follow-up.
+    - In a well-resourced healthcare setting, having a good recall (sensitivity) is ideal, as it ensures that most patients at risk of readmission are identified and receive additional care.
-    - In a resource-constrained healthcare setting, hospitals have limited capacity and must allocate their resources very carefully.
-The cost of unnecessary interventions (false positives) becomes more significant.
-In this case, the hospital needs to be more selective in identifying high-risk patients to ensure that limited resources are used most effectively.
+    - In a resource-constrained healthcare setting, In this case, the hospital needs to be more selective in identifying high-risk patients to ensure that limited resources are used most effectively.
 Having good precision (specificity) becomes more desirable, as it helps ensure that interventions are targeted at patients who are most likely to be readmitted.

 ***Conclusion***: Since our primary goal is to minimize the risk of patient readmission and assuming we have adequate resources for follow-up care, we prioritize recall while using Average Precision as our overall metric to balance both precision and recall across different thresholds.